Small Talks: Start Talking

 Answering difficult questions

-Small talks about alcohol are easy to start.
+Small talks are easy to start.
 But once the conversation gets going, you may face some tough questions.
 The good news?
 That’s a great sign.
-Questions mean your child is engaged and your talk is on the right track.
+Questions mean the kid is engaged and your talk is on the right track.
 Want to build your confidence?
 Take a look at the thorny questions and straightforward answers (suggested by real experts) below.

 People who drink alcohol aren’t “bad.”
 That’s why it’s important be be compassionate when you explain why some people become intoxicated.
 Try saying: